 The solution we came up with was simple: still run those 12 queries in batch, dump the result in JSON documents, one for each student, and store them in a single table of a dedicated database.
 Two great improvements happened: those 12 queries are now running in sequence, not in parallel, reducing the concurrency cost, and the grades are available after a single query to a single table, indexed by the student’s id.
 They could refresh that page as frequent as their anxiousness required and the page loaded instantly all the time.
-The peak was 30% of CPU time in the worse scenario.
+The pick was 30% of CPU time in the worse scenario.
 A cheap solution for the next decades.

 Working at the university also gave me the most rewarding project of my entire carrier: the outstanding gratitude of my users.
 Believe it or not, but up to 2016, all teachers, assistants and secretaries were busy encoding grades in paper forms.
 Teachers couldn’t care less, but someone would have to encode all those tens of thousands grades from thousands of forms into the system, so the calculations would determine the future of each student.

 Our mission was to balance the workload of the entire score encoding process.
 We had to release secretaries from the mountain of paper and repetitive tasks to spread the charge throughout the campus, delegating to teachers and their assistants the encoding into the system.
 Secretaries still had to review the data, but it was a breeze compared to previous years.